iJustLeyxo/FlowFont/README.md

 FlowFont is a 32x font resource pack for [Minecraft](https://www.minecraft.net) Java Edition.

+### Contents

+This resourcepack replaces the vanilla font textures with smoother texture with twice the resolution.
+Please note that currently only basic and accented latin characters are included.

 ### Installation

 - You can install this resourcepack directly via the [CurseForge App](https://www.curseforge.com/download/app) or the [Modrinth App](https://modrinth.com/app).